LeidenUniversityLibrary/digmanclass/glossary.md

 scribes started to use paper, tempted as they were by the lower cost of the material.

-However, parchment was regarded as the more durable of the two: \'If you want a real book, use parchment\' was the sentiment in the streets, which is why some scribes, particularly monks, were hesitant to use paper as default material.
+However, parchment was regarded as the more durable of the two: 'If you want a real book, use parchment' was the sentiment in the streets, which is why some scribes, particularly monks, were hesitant to use paper as default material.
 When in c.
 1450 the printing press arrived, animal skin quickly became obsolete, although the trend was already set